 None of us was born with a set of skills, abilities and answers to all questions, how and what to do.
 Talent, splendor and the ability to do something better than anyone - this is not something that was presented to you forever.
 All this comes with time and thanks to your hard work and perseverance.

 According to the research of Carol Dweck, a professor of psychology at Stanford University, a “prerequisite for the development of the qualities that we want to possess is “thinking of growth ”.
 In her book “Mindset" she explains this with the example of children who were instilled with this type of thinking from an early age.

 It turned out that their failures were not only not upsetting and discouraging - these children did not even think that they had failed.
 They thought they were just learning.
 They were firmly convinced of this!

 So treat your failures as a rewarding experience and an opportunity to learn something new.
 Cheer up, some time will pass, and thanks to the acquired new skills you will achieve success.

 Therefore, accept all obstacles, errors and trials as gifts.
-This is experience, and it is priceless.
-And soon see for yourself that true success will come.
+They are all experience, and it is priceless.
+And soon you will see for yourself that true success will come.
 And thanks to failures, and the contrary.

 We also offer psychological and life coaching consultation services online.